-Professor Burnap’s research focuses on how companies can improve product design and market innovation using machine learning and large-scale consumer data.
+Professor Burnap’s work focuses on how companies can improve product management and product design using tools from machine learning and big data.

-Prior to joining Yale, he worked as a research scientist at General Motors and as a postdoctoral fellow at MIT Sloan School of Management.
-He holds a Ph.D.
+Prior to joining Yale, he worked in product research at General Motors, and in consulting for a variety of startups and enterprise firms.
+He completed his postdoc at MIT Sloan, Ph.D.
 Design Science and M.S.
-Mechanical Engineering from University of Michigan, and B.S.
-Engineering Physics from UIUC.
+Mechanical Engineering at Michigan, and B.S.
+Engineering Physics at UIUC.

 - PhD, University of Michigan, 2016

 - Design and Evaluation of Product Aesthetics: A Human-Machine Hybrid Approach

 A. Burnap, J. R. Hauser, and A. Timoshenko

 - Balancing Design Freedom and Brand Recognition in the Evolution of Automotive Brand Styling